 SCaT's vision is to provide and sustain a trail system for non-motorized recreational use.
-We want people to come out and enjoy this extraordinarily unique area located in the Syncline Castle River basin which is now apart of the new Castle Wildland Provincial Park.
+We want people to come out and enjoy this extraordinarily unique area located in the Castle River basin which is now part of the new Castle Provincial Park.

-We were incorporated in March, 2002, as a non-profit group whose goals are to provide and promote a system of trails for recreational and non-motorized use in the Syncline and Castle Rivers (drainage's) of southwestern Alberta.
+The Syncline Castle Trails Association (also known as SCaT) was incorporated in March, 2002, as a non-profit group whose goals were and are to provide and promote a system of trails for recreational and non-motorized use in the Syncline and Castle Rivers drainages of southwestern Alberta.